Are you in an abusive relationship and need help? Call the 24-hour hotline at 1-800-544-2022.

 Victim Advocates provide and coordinate services for victims who have suffered emotional, physical, or financial hardship as a result of Domestic Violence or Sexual Assault.
 Services may include: Emergency shelter, safety planning, clothing, food, referrals to additional agencies, assistance obtaining Orders of Protection from the courts, and keeping victims informed while their case navigates through the legal system.
 Advocates provide victims with services that are dignified, respectful, courteous, and sensitive.

 Stalking is directed at a specific person or persons with the intent to seriously alarm, annoy, intimidate, or harass the person, causing them fear of sexual assault, physical injury or death.

 Unit investigates reports of physical or mental abuse, neglect and financial exploitation of older persons.
 Assistance is provided against maltreatment, referrals to mental health and medical professionals, as well as victim's advocates.

 (859) 245-7136 or Lexington Police at (859) 258-3700.

 Crimes Against Children Unit

 The unit investigates the physical and sexual abuse of children, crimes involving a child victim, and missing persons who are under the age of 18.
-If you know or suspect child abuse or neglect report it to your local child protection agency 24 hour hotline at (859) 245-5258.
+If you know or suspect child abuse or neglect, call the child protection agency 24-hour hotline at (859) 245-5258.
 Outside Fayette County call 1-800-752-6200.
 Your report can be anonymous.